HamstringAssassin/WhatsNext/README.md

 # WhatsNext

-A basic ToDo list web app using Server Side Swift, Perfect and a PostgrSQL DB.
+A basic ToDo list web app using Server Side Swift, Perfect and PostgrSQL.